tencentyun/intlcloud-documents/yehe_doc/网络/私有网络/操作指南/安全管理/安全组/安全组概述_intl_en.md

 - You can modify security group rules at any time, and the new rules will take effect immediately.

 ## Use Limits
-For more information on the use limits and the quotas of security groups, please see [Use Limits Overview](https://intl.cloud.tencent.com/document/product/213/15379).
+For more information on the restrictions and quotas of security groups, please see [Use Limits Overview](https://intl.cloud.tencent.com/document/product/213/15379).

 ## Security Group Rules